How to Install Wike on Fedora

 Launch Wike from Applications Menu

 Open the Activities overview and search for Wike, or find it in the Utilities or Internet category of your applications menu.
-On first launch, Wike opens to the main interface with English Wikipedia selected by default.
+On first launch, Wike opens to the main interface with English Wikipedia as the default language.
 You can change the language immediately in Preferences if needed.

 Using Wike